TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 arrays, but you can change objects in forms or give over a complete object as *parameter* in links.

-Let's have a look at all of this in a concrete example: We pick up the blog example extension and edit a blog object, like you got to know in the last section ("Case study: Edit an existing object").
+Here is a concrete example: Edit a blog object, like you got to know in the last section ("Case study: Edit an existing object").
 When you edit a blog you see a form in which you can change the properties of the blog, in our case ``title`` and ``description``.